 This research is based on the investment of all group members from the sampling to results interpretation: i- sampling (ice-core, marine, lacustrine and fluvial sediment cores, …), ii- physico-chemical analyses including isotope geochemistry, magnetism, micropaleontology, sedimentology, …, iii- dating through both chronostratigraphy and radiochronology, iv- tracer meaning (climate and/or anthropogenic signal record, signal preservation and fossilization).

-The group includes five complementary research teams and group located either in the CNRS site in Gif-sur-Yvette or CEA site in Saclay: CLIMAG (Climate, Paleomagnetism), GEOTRAC (GEOchronology, TRacers and ArCheometry), GLACCIOS (Ice and Continent, climate and stable isotopes), PALEOCEAN (Paleoceanography), LANDER.
+The group includes five complementary research teams and group located in CEA Saclay: CLIMAG (Climate, Paleomagnetism), GEOTRAC (GEOchronology, TRacers and ArCheometry), GLACCIOS (Ice and Continent, climate and stable isotopes), PALEOCEAN (Paleoceanography), OCEANIS (Ocean and Interfaces).